Updated: Jan 19

 This will not completely remove the mold from your sofa.
 It’s still going to be there, under the surface.
 But getting the stain out is a step in the right direction.

 If possible, place the cushions or the sofa itself in the sunlight, which will also help remove the stain and kill some of the surface mold.
-This is especially beneficial if you live in a warm and dry climate like we have here in Fresno.
+This is especially beneficial if you live in a warm and dry climate like we have here in Santa Clara.
 Place the item outside on a dry sunny day, and let the UV rays go to work.

 Know When to Call in a Professional Mold Removal Company.